How to make a diet adapted to your goals

 Let's start with proteins.

-That is, if you weigh 80kg, you use 160g of protein in the case of 2g per kilo of body weight.
+In other words, if you weigh 80kg, you use 160g of protein in the case of 2g per kilo of body weight.

-Then we move on to fats.
+Next, we move on to fats.

-Therefore, in a 3000kcal diet, 20% corresponds to 600kcal, that is, 66g of fats.
+Therefore, in a 3000kcal diet, 20% corresponds to 600kcal, that is, 66g of fat.

 What about carbohydrates?